BrambleXu/nlp-beginner-guide-keras/cnn-text-classification/README.md

 ## Two versions

 Here I implement one baseline version and modified version.
 The parameters of baseline version are similar with the setting in Kim's paper.
+Both epoch are 10.

 | Setting        | Modified           | Baseline  |
 | ------------- |:-------------:| :-----:|